mja65/Emu68-Imager/docs/instructions.md

 ## Workbench

 This is the boot partition for your Amiga.
 It contains the Workbench installation, and additionally the following two folders:
-- Pistorm - contains all tools associated with Pistorm and Emu68
+- PiStorm - contains all tools associated with PiStorm and Emu68
 - Programs - contains essential utilities that we thought will benefit the user on clean install

 Please refer to [Amiga Utilities instructions](amigautilities.md) about the content of these two folders.